breno12filipe/breno12filipe/README.md

 ### Hi there HeadMaster here 🤘

-- 🤖 Working fulltime as C++ developer
+- 🤖 Working fulltime as a Python developer
 - 🤝 I’m looking to collaborate on open-source projects
 - 📫 How to reach me: brenofilipe1212@gmail.com